Lucas Wilchez: Talleres de Córdoba

 After his unsuccessful participation with Estudiantes at the 2008 Clausura Tournament, was not retained by Sensini and days later moved to Talleres de Córdoba, signing a one-year contract for the club.
 He made his debut in a 1–1 away draw against Quilmes and his first goal came exactly two months later in a 2–1 victory over Los Andes.

 He had a successful performance at Córdoba's squad despite Talleres' relegation to the Primera B Metropolitana.
 The next season Wilchez traveled to Europe and joined Super League side Asteras Tripolis.
-One of the principal reasons of his move was that his compatriot, Roberto Gómez, became the Hellenic team's new coach and wanted him to play at Asteras.
+One of the principal reasons of his move was that his compatriot, Roberto Gómez, became the Hellenic team's new coach and wanted him to play at Asteras Tripolis.

 Asteras Tripolis

 Following their successful bid, Wilchez was presented with the number 31 shirt by Asteras Tripolis.
 He played alongside fellow Argentines Leonel Ríos, midfielders Sebastián Carrera and Adrián Bastía, as well as his former teammate at Talleres de Córdoba, Sebastián Bartolini.
-He made his debut in a 0–0 draw with Larissa on 23 August, playing the game's full ninety minutes.
+He made his debut in a 0–0 draw with AEL on 23 August, playing the game's full ninety minutes.
 On 27 September, he played his best match under coach Roberto Gómez in a 2–1 victory over Levadiakos, in which he was the man of the match and assisted Bastía for the first goal.

-After of the departure of Gómez as coach and the arrival of Vangelis Vlachos to the Asteras bench, he was used as a central midfielder by the new coach and played with great form, gaining three assists in two games during Vangelis' first games.
-The second game mentioned was an important 1–1 away draw with Super League giant Panathinaikos at Spiros Louis.
+After of the departure of Gómez as coach and the arrival of Vangelis Vlachos at the Asteras Tripolis bench, he was used as a central midfielder by the new coach and played with great form, gaining three assists in two games during Vangelis' first games.
+The second game mentioned was an important 1–1 away draw with Super League club, Panathinaikos at Spiros Louis.
 On 23 January 2010, Wilchez scored twice in a 2–0 win over Panionios for his first goals in Europe.